 These pups can be trained for a wide variety of tasks, which makes them ideal to help those with any disability.

 Though we mostly associate German Shepherds as guard or police dogs, they can make great service dogs, as well.
-They are intelligent, well behaved, and very easy to train.
-They are also a large-sized breed and very strong, which makes them great as guide dogs for the visually impaired.
+They're intelligent, well behaved, and fairly easy to train.
+They're also a large-sized breed and very strong, which makes them great as guide dogs for the visually impaired.

 German Shepherds have a great balance of all the traits a service dog needs, which makes them not only perfect as your helper, but as a regular pet, as well.